coq-community/coq-dpdgraph/README.md

 #### Requirements

-- The latest version runs with Coq 8.11
+- The latest released version runs with Coq 8.13
 - it has been tested with a version of Coq installed using opam and with Ocaml version 4.09.0
 - [ocamlgraph](http://ocamlgraph.lri.fr/) (for dpd2dot tool)